GeoscienceAustralia/ptha/ptha_access/README.Rmd

 be used as a rough guide to possible tsunami wave heights, and should be refined in future using higher resolution models and data.

-The above points might lead non-specialist to question the point of this PTHA, given that for risk management purposes the tsunami inundation is of most interest.
-The key reason for developing an 'offshore' PTHA is that it provides essential input data to support the high-resolution models required for tsunami risk management.
-The tsunami scenarios and associated exceedance-rates provided in this PTHA will be used as 'boundary conditions' to drive the site-specific high resolution tsunami inundation models.
+The above statements might lead non-specialist to question the purpose of this PTHA, given that for risk management purposes the tsunami inundation is of most interest.
+The key reason for developing an 'offshore' PTHA is that it provides essential input data to support the high-resolution inundation models required for tsunami risk management.
+The tsunami scenarios and associated exceedance-rates provided in this PTHA will be used as 'boundary conditions' to drive the site-specific tsunami inundation models.
+This helps facilitate national consistency in tsunami inundation modelling, while reducing the need for nearshore tsunami modellers to develop expertise in subjects such as earthquake kinematics and tsunami geneartion, earthquake magnitude-frequency relations, and quantification of the associated uncertainties.

 # Obtaining detailed information on earthquake events, tsunami initial conditions, and wave time-series